Rahul-160/Hacktoberfest/Readme.md

 At Aqua, we believe open source is an essential part of our success and growth, and that by building our open source community we help improve security across the cloud native ecosystem.

 ## What is Hacktoberfest?
-For some people October is a month of beer, and for others (like us) it’s hacking time!
+For some people October is a month of beer, and for others (like us) it’s a hacking time!
 Hacktoberfest, named after the famous [German festival Oktoberfest](https://en.wikipedia.org/wiki/Oktoberfest), is a wonderful initiative that invites developers from around the world to participate and contribute to Open Source.

 Many projects and companies participate in Hacktoberfest by encouraging contributions in different ways, like rewarding you with prizes!
 Take a look at the [Hacktoberfest campaign](https://hacktoberfest.digitalocean.com/) where you can learn more about Hacktoberfest and the participating projects and companies, and apply for more rewards.